Announcing the Early Engine Database

 Early Engines – Working together

-The International Early Engines Conference is delighted to partner with the Cultural Heritage Institute, The Engine House Network (TEHN), South Gloucestershire Mines Research Group and ISSES (International Stationary Steam Engine Society) to share this Heritage Knowledge Hub resource with a much wider audience for the first time, opening up new avenues for study and research relating to early engines, and building on the work of Dr Kanefsky and other researchers who have contributed to this endeavour (acknowledgments).
+The International Early Engines Conference was delighted to partner with the Cultural Heritage Institute, The Engine House Network (TEHN), South Gloucestershire Mines Research Group and ISSES (International Stationary Steam Engine Society) to share this resource with a much wider audience for the first time in 2020, opening up new avenues for study and research relating to early engines, and building on the work of Dr Kanefsky and other researchers who have contributed to this endeavour (acknowledgements).
+It has quickly become an essential research resource for all quantitative and widescale historical research into early engines, stimulating new research, reassessments and new papers to the International Early Engines Conferences.
+From 2026 it has a new hosting home with the Association for Industrial Archaeology where it will continue to be updated as new data is reported.

 Biographical note